Victoria Place

 No analysis available

 Central air conditioning is strongly supported for Victoria Place.
-Historical MLS data shows it in 15/20 unit_features and 19/20 inclusions, and the current remarks explicitly mention "central air conditioning" in at least one listing.
-The evidence appears consistent across the listing set rather than a one-off copy-paste error.
+Historical MLS data shows it in 15/20 unit_features and 19/20 inclusions, and current remarks include an explicit reference to “central air conditioning” in the maintenance fee details.
+The evidence is consistent across the building and appears to be standard building-wide HVAC rather than a copy-paste anomaly.

 No analysis available